paulocaldas/Treadmilling-Speed-Analysis/README.md

 # Treadmilling-Speed-Analysis
 **Automated image analysis protocol to quantify the velocities of dynamic protein filaments**

-This approach allows to quantify the velocities of thousands of dynamic treadmilling filaments simultaneously using simple open-spource tools, namely ImageJ plugins and home-built pythn scripts.
+This approach allows to quantify the velocities of thousands of dynamic treadmilling filaments simultaneously using simple open-source tools, namely ImageJ plugins and home-built pythn scripts.
 The approach is divided in three distinct steps:

 (a) Construction of differential image stacks to create fluorescent speckles (ImageJ Script) <br>
  ***(short description how the code works)*** <br>